cdiazmun/ASVsPlot/README.md

 # ASVsPlot
-*The actual plots that result from running the codes below can be found in the PDF*
+The actual plots that result from running the codes below can be found in the PDF.
+All the data used in this guide has been published and is publicly available in Van de Voorde *et al.,* 2023 (10.3389/fmicb.2023.1232323).

 ## Introduction

 This is a guide to plot the relative abundance of genera/species of interest based on amplicon sequencing data.
 The script is based on a more basic, previous one made by Florac De Bruyne.
 The script is meant for amplicon sequences that have been processed using `DADA2` (Callahan *et al.,* 2017, 2019).
 Therefore, you will need two files to start this script: